Daniel15/Website/Daniel15.Web/Posts/2015-08-01-entity-framework-6-mysql-aspnet.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2015/08/entity-framework-6-mysql-aspnet

+---

 Visual Studio 2015 was recently released, and with it came a newer beta of ASP.NET 5 (formerly referred to as "ASP.NET vNext").
 ASP.NET 5 is a complete rewrite of ASP.NET, focusing on being lightweight, composible, and cross-platform.
 It also includes an alpha version of Entity Framework 7.
 However, EF7 is not yet production-ready and does not support all features of EF6.
 One feature that is missing from EF6 is support for other database providers - Only SQL Server and SQLite are supported at this time.